wpwoodjr/Stereo-Image-Combiner/README.md

 Image Combiner is a lightweight browser-based application that allows users to:
 - Combine two images side by side into a single image
 - Crop both images simultaneously with synchronized dimensions
-- Adjust the gap between images
+- Align images precisely using an interactive overlay mode
-- Change the color of the gap between images
+- Adjust the gap between images and set its color
 - Scale the preview display
 - Swap image positions
 - Save the resulting combined image as a PNG or JPG file